sidsethupathi/sidsethupathi.github.io/_posts/2015-10-31-project-for-individual-excellence.md

 It is a little known fact that I keep a very untidy room (unless you have once been my roommate...or are my mom).
 Throughout college, I only used my room as a destination to sleep which left it in a constant state of disarray.
 It was impossible to see the top of my desk through all junk mail, loose papers, and books.
 Empty boxes and laundry baskets covered the floor forcing me to jump to the bed on more than one occasion.
 More often than not, I slept on the third of my mattress that was not covered by unfolded laundry.
 \\
 \\
-My mom always preached that cleanliness was strongly related to a person's well-being but I never really listened to that advice.
+My mom always preached that cleanliness was strongly related to a person's well-being but I never listened to that advice.
 \\
 \\
 **For the month of November, I challenge myself to keep my room clean.** This means: